Introducing Gabbee.io: AI BDR for Zoho CRM

 Closing Thoughts

-Until then, happy calling—without actually calling.
+Until then, happy qualifying—without actually calling.